nCoda/julius/README.rst

 Install
 -------

-If you didn't do a recursive clone of the repository, you'll have to clone the git submodules:

-    $ git submodule update --init --recursive

 You need to install NodeJS and the NPM (Node Package Manager).
 This may be available through your distribution's package management system, but you can also download it from the NodeJS website, https://nodejs.org/ .